ArturasAcus/GeometricAlgebra/README.md

 # GeometricAlgebra
-*Mathematica* package for Clifford (geometric) algebra calculations ~Version 0.2.x.x forced prerelease (2019-07-01)~
+*Mathematica* package for Clifford (geometric) algebra calculations ~Version 0.2 (2019-10-22)~

-**Warning**
-Example notebooks are not fully consistent with the updated package: many contains old names and invalid syntax!

 **Quick startup**
 1. Unzip the content preserving directory structure
-2. Open GAC_Base.nb and follow setup & configuration instructions in the beginning of the notebook.
+2. Open GA.nb and follow setup & configuration instructions in the beginning of the notebook.
 3. Open UsageExamples/01_Start.nb notebook and try to repeat calculations.

 **Main features**